voxelpushing/CS241Notes/Lecture 7.md

 A-- a,b -->A
 ```

-At the beginning, if we have an "a", which path to we take?
-Do we go to the next a, or cycle on start?
+At the beginning, if we have an `a`, which path to we take?
+Do we go to the next `a`, or cycle on start?
 The answer is we take both paths, and if we take both, we are sure to eventually go on the right path.
 This becomes the N vs NP problem.

 Formally, a NFA $M$ is a 5-tuple $M=(\Sigma, Q, q_0, A, \delta)$, where: